How To Apply

 What happens next?

-Once the form is received, the Director of Music and Head of the relevant Instrumental Department (i.e. if you play the violin, the Head of Strings) will carefully consider the application and gauge whether you’re ready for an audition.
+Once the application form is received, the Director of Music and Head of the relevant Instrumental Department (i.e. if you play the violin, the Head of Strings) will carefully consider the application and gauge whether you’re ready for an audition.
 If you do not receive an invitation to audition at this stage, we will write to you and offer advice on areas to develop towards possibly securing an audition in the future.